Wednesday, January 31, 2018

 Keeping the Sabbath holy

-Yesterday we had our stake conference.
-On stake conferences brethren from different wards and branches get together to hear from church leaders and strengthen their faith.
+Yesterday we had stake conference.
+On stake conferences brethren from different wards get together to hear from church leaders and strengthen their faith.
 It is a beautiful time filled with beautiful messages and beautiful music.

-Unfortunately, we missed the first hour of the conference, but we got there just in time to hear from President Smith - our stake president.
+Unfortunately, we missed the first hour of the conference, but we got there just in time to hear from President Smith, the stake president.
 His message was about keeping the Sabbath day holy.
-He addressed the importance to make covenants with the Lord daily - covenant to serve better, covenant to read the scriptures, covenant to be better parents, and so forth.
-He also encouraged us to sanctify the Sabbath day by seeking the Spirit during sacrament meeting and classes, as well as throughout the day.
+He addressed the importance to make covenants with the Lord daily- covenant to serve better, to read the scriptures, to be better parents, and so forth.
+He also encouraged us to sanctify the Sabbath day by seeking the Spirit during sacrament meeting and classes as well as throughout the day.

 Friday, January 26, 2018